-What is InCommon and eduGAIN?
+What are InCommon and eduGAIN?

 InCommon Federation, commonly shortened to InCommon, is a framework for trustworthy shared management of access to online resources.
 It is specific to the US market.